 Meanwhile, blanch the peas in boiling water until bright green (about 3–4 minutes).
 Drain and refresh in iced water.
 Drain again and add to the corn.

 Combine quinoa and 3 cups of water in a saucepan.
 Bring to the boil, cover and simmer for 5 minutes.
 Remove from heat and stand, covered, for ten minutes or until water has been absorbed.
 Spread quinoa out on a tray and set aside for ten minutes to dry.
 Add to the corn kernels and peas, along with the coriander and parsley.

 ♦ Reserve ⅓ of the undressed Roast corn, quinoa and pea salad (about 5 cups) for the Corn, pea and quinoa fritters.

 To make the dressing, combine lime juice, zest, olive oil, honey and chilli flakes in a screw-top jar and shake well until combined.
 Drizzle dressing over the remaining salad and toss gently.

 Salad serves 4–6.

-FUSSY KID TIP: To modify the salad for kids, scoop out about a cup of the salad before you add the dressing and herbs.
-Stir through a small can of well-drained tuna, and about 1 tablespoon of egg mayonnaise.
+- Fussy kid tip: To modify the salad for kids, scoop out a cup of the salad before you add the dressing and herbs.
+Stir through a small can of drained tuna, and 1 tablespoon of egg mayonnaise.
 You can even add a chopped boiled egg.
 Voila!
 Healthy, kid-friendly tuna salad.